Baisakhi 2025: Here Are The Many Different Ways India Celebrates New Year

 A performance of Punjabi bhangra dance Abhishek Mittal/Shutterstock

 Baisakhi is a festival that celebrates the first crop of harvest and is also considered the first day of the Punjabi New Year.
-People from all over Punjab gather at Anandpur Sahib to enjoy the festivities, which are full of vibrant colours and energy.
-It is also the birth anniversary of the Khalsa, founded in 1699.
+Taking place on April 13, people from all over Punjab will gather at Anandpur Sahib to enjoy the festivities, which are full of vibrant colours and energy.
+It is also the birth anniversary of the Khalsa, which was founded in 1699.
 Nagar Kirtan, which involves singing holy hymns and a procession on the streets, is one of the most popular cultural rituals of Baisakhi.
-The core of the Baisakhi celebrations is the spirit of selfless service, best represented by the tradition of the Sikh langar.
-Read more about Baisakhi traditions here.
+The core of the these celebrations is the spirit of selfless service, best represented by the tradition of the Sikh langar.

 Poila Boishakh (Bengal)

 Bengali New Year, also known as Poila Boishakh, is celebrated across West Bengal.
 It marks the beginning of the Bengali calendar, with Boishakh being the first month of the year.
 The word "Poila" or "Pohela" means "first" in Bengali, and "Boishakh" denotes the onset of the spring season.
-During this time, people exchange greetings and wish each other a "Shubho Noboborsho," which translates to "Happy New Year" in English.
-The celebration includes traditional music, dance, and feasting, along with colourful processions.
-It is a time for new beginnings, and people adorn themselves in new clothes and visit their relatives and friends to seek blessings for the coming year.
-You can read more about the day and its traditions here.
+Taking place on April 15, people exchange greetings and wish each other a "Shubho Noboborsho," which translates to "Happy New Year" in English.
+The celebration includes traditional music, dance and feasting, along with colourful processions.
+It is a time for new beginnings, with people adorning themselves in new clothes and visiting their relatives and friends to seek blessings for the coming year.

 Puthandu (Tamil Nadu)

 The Tamil New Year, known as Puthandu or Varsha Pirappu, marks the beginning of the Tamil month of Chithirai, which signifies the onset of spring.
-To celebrate this occasion, people decorate their homes with a special "Kani" tray filled with auspicious items such as fruits, vegetables, coins, and betel leaves.
-The Kani is arranged with great care because people believe that the first thing they see on Puthandu will influence their luck for the rest of the year.
-In addition, colourful and intricate floor art, called Kolam, is created using rice powder in front of houses to welcome prosperity and good luck.
-People wear new clothes, visit temples, and enjoy a delicious vegetarian feast to celebrate the day.
+To celebrate this occasion, which takes place on April 14, people decorate their homes with a special kani tray filled with auspicious items such as fruits, vegetables, coins and betel leaves.
+The kani is arranged with great care because people believe that the first thing they see on Puthandu will influence their luck for the rest of the year.
+In addition, colourful and intricate floor art, called kolam, is created using rice powder in front of houses to welcome prosperity and good luck.
+People wear new clothes, visit temples and enjoy a delicious vegetarian feast to celebrate the day.

 Vishu (Kerala)